carbon-language/carbon-lang/llvm/docs/JITLink.rst

 memory allocations may be one and the same, depending on how the user wants to build their JIT).
-It also requires that these allocations conform to the requested code model in the target process (e.g. MachO/x86-64's Small code model requires that all code and data for a simulated dylib be allocated within 4Gb).
+It also requires that these allocations conform to the requested code model in the target process (e.g. MachO/x86-64's Small code model requires that all code and data for a simulated dylib is allocated within 4Gb).
 Finally, it is natural to make the memory manager responsible for transferring memory to the target address space and applying memory protections, since the memory manager must know how to communicate with the executor, and